-My last post was about awesome durable chew toys that your dog will be able to play with and chew on for a very long time.
+My most recent article was about fantastic durable chew toys that your dog will be able to play with and chew on for a very long time.
 I hope you found it helpful!
 After publishing that piece, I reasoned that it would be only just to write another one about some great edible chews that last a long time for dogs.
 These dog chew treats are meant to be consumed (woohoo!
 I usually get enthusiastic about eating), so you may feel free to munch on them.
 You shouldn’t be concerned that your dog will consume anything that they shouldn’t.

-Bully sticks come in several different thicknesses and lengths which makes it easy to get a bully stick that is an appropriate size for your dog.
-The thinner bully sticks are better suited for a dog that is on the smaller side, while the thicker bully sticks are fantastic for dogs who are on the bigger side and will be the longest-lasting dog chew.
+Because bully sticks are available in a wide variety of lengths and thicknesses, it is simple to choose one that is a right size for your dog.
+The thinner bully sticks are better suited for a dog that is on the smaller side, while the thicker bully sticks are fantastic for dogs who are on the bigger side and will be the dog chew that lasts the longest.

 Braided Bully Sticks

-This one really is still bully sticks but it’s like a mega bully stick chew treat!
+This one is still made of bully sticks, but it’s like a huge version of the chew treat they make.

-Animals such as antelope, goats, and buffalo have horns.
-Horns are different from antlers in that they have a bone core surrounded by a keratin sheath layer (keratin is the same stuff that your fingernails and hair are made of).
-Some are sold with the bone core still inside while some have the bone core removed and are hollow.
+Many animals, including buffalo, goats, and antelope, have horns on their heads.
+Horns are distinct from antlers in that they consist of a central bone structure that is encased in a keratin sheath on all sides (keratin is the same stuff that your fingernails and hair are made of).
+Some of them are sold with the bone core remaining intact, while others are sold after having the core removed, leaving them empty.

 Himalayan Yak Chew